yc-ng/mental-health-tech/preprocess.md

 The data is obtained from [OSMI's Survey on Mental Health in the Tech Workplace in 2014](https://www.kaggle.com/osmi/mental-health-in-tech-survey) and is available as a csv file.

+The [data dictionary](data_dictionary.txt) for this dataset is also included for ease of reference.

 Setting up the Workspace
 ------------------------